Towards Large Scale Automated Algorithm Design by Integrating Modular Benchmarking Frameworks: The Modular Benchmark Pipeline

 \section{The Modular Benchmark Pipeline}

 Figure~\ref{fig:architecture} summarizes our automated algorithm design pipeline for the concrete use-case that will be studied in Sec.~\ref{sec:usecase}.
-The pipeline links an algorithm selector with an algorithm generator and a benchmark platform.
-The algorithm selector asks the algorithm generator to instantiate an algorithm, which then solves a problem of the benchmark platform while being observed by a logger.
-After this run, the logger's data are summarized as a scalar performance measure, which is sent back to the algorithm selector.
+The pipeline links an algorithm configurator with an algorithm generator and a benchmark platform.
+The algorithm configurator asks the algorithm generator to instantiate an algorithm, which then solves a problem of the benchmark platform while being observed by a logger.
+After this run, the logger's data are summarized as a scalar performance measure, which is sent back to the algorithm configurator.
 We briefly present in this section the different components of our pipeline, and explain the reasons behind our choices.

 \paragraph{Algorithm Framework: \ParadisEO{}} Many evolutionary algorithms share similar design patterns, and are often composed of similar operators.
 This has given rise to several platforms which aim at supporting their users in designing evolutionary heuristics by compiling a set of readily-available operators within a standardized software environment.
-Given the substantial work that has put into these frameworks, we decided to build our pipeline around one of the most powerful toolboxes.
-To this end, we have ranked 39 frameworks among the ones easily available on the web, based on an adhoc metric combining rapidity, activity, features and license, e.g.,~\cite{jMetal15,ECJ1,OpenBeagle,Jenetics,ECF,DEAP,Cllib}, to name only a few.
+Given the substantial work that has been put into these frameworks, we decided to build our pipeline around one of the most powerful toolboxes.
+To this end, we have ranked 39 frameworks among the ones easily available on the web, based on an adhoc metric combining rapidity, activity, features and license, \emph{e.g.,}~\cite{jMetal15,ECJ1,OpenBeagle,Jenetics,ECF,DEAP,Cllib}, to name only a few.
 Since speed is a major concern for our pipeline, we favor frameworks written in C++.
 To select an up-to-date framework and to ensure availability of support in case of technical issues, we also checked the contribution activity in recent years.
 These two criteria reduced our choices to \ParadisEO{}~\cite{ParadisEO,ParadisEOjournal}, OpenBeagle~\cite{OpenBeagle}, and ECF~\cite{ECF}.
 Among these three, \ParadisEO{} covers the largest portfolio of algorithm families, which are composed in the framework by assembling atomic functions (called {\em operators}). \ParadisEO{} is also the most actively maintained framework among the three, so that we decided to use it for our work.

 The upper part of Figure~\ref{fig:architecture} shows the core classes of \ParadisEO{} involved in our setting.

 \paragraph{Algorithm Configuration: \irace{}} Several algorithm configuration tools have been developed in the last decade.
 Among the most common ones used in our community are irace~\cite{irace}, SMAC~\cite{SMAC}, SPOT~\cite{SPOT}, GGA~\cite{GGA}, and hyperband~\cite{hyperband}.
 We have chosen \irace{}\footnote{Version \href{https://github.com/MLopez-Ibanez/irace/releases/tag/v3.4.1}{3.4.1} of \url{https://cran.r-project.org/web/packages/irace/}, ran with {\em R} 3.6.3.} for this study, for practical considerations (previous experience, availability of documentation, support from development team).